openstack/horizon/doc/source/topics/settings.rst

 Enable (True) or disable (False) the panels and menus related to router and Floating IP features.
 This option only affects when Neutron is enabled.
-If your neutron has no support for Layer-3 features, or you do no not wish to provide the Layer-3 features through the Dashboard, this should be set to ``False``.
+If your Neutron deployment has no support for Layer-3 features, or you do not wish to provide the Layer-3 features through the Dashboard, this should be set to ``False``.

 ``enable_distributed_router``: